Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Wave Function of Gravitational Atom

 \section{Wave Function of Gravitational Atom}

 The orthonormalized wave functions of states $|nljm\rangle$ are given by

 where $R_{nl}(r)\equiv r_c^{3/2}R_{nl}(x)$ (with $x\equiv r/r_c$) is the hydrogenic radial function:

 For scalar fields, the angular function of mode $|nlm\rangle$ is given by the spherical harmonics $Y_{lm}(\theta,\phi)$.
-For vector field, the angular function of mode $|nljm\rangle$ is given by the purely-orbital vector spherical harmonics \cite{Baryakhtar:2017ngi}:
+For vector field, the angular function of mode $|nljm\rangle$ is given by the purely orbital vector spherical harmonics \cite{Baryakhtar:2017ngi}: